Tom284/portfolio-minor-iot/Lesson 1/README.md

 * Personal inspiration: I would eventually like to be able to make a remote controlled car.
 * What is the connection to coffee: A specific version of the hardware is called the espresso lite.

+## Story
+**Middle school emergency remote for schools in The Netherlands:**
+* Person getting robbed: Jan, Robber: Kees, School emergency respondents: Gert, Henk
+* Jan goes to school in Maastricht, which is the capital of one of the provinces in The Netherlands.
+Recently there have been some emergencies with people getting robbed under knife point.
+Often people lose their cash, their phone, their jewellery and other valuables.
+To counter this problem the school has given everyone a small remote which they can attach to their backpacks, the school also gave a warning that the students should only press the button on the remote in case of an emergency.
+Jan’s classes have finished and he started packing his bag.
+He checked if the remote was still on his backpack and when he saw that it was, he turns it on.
+Kees knows that classes are about to end and he goes and stand in an alleyway, knowing that at some point a student will walk past him.
+Jan messages his parents that he is about to walk home and that his phone is almost empty as he was playing on it a lot during lunch break.
+Jan then starts walking home.
+Kees sees a student, so he quickly looks around before pulling Jan into the alley.
+Jan is really shocked by this and also a little scared.
+Kees asks for all of the valuables that Jan has.
+Jan shows Kees his phone and then does as he is supposed to do, he presses the alarm button on his backpack.
+Suddenly an alarm sound can be heard.
+This scares Kees who quickly grabs Jan’s phone and makes a run for it.
+Henk is looking at the monitoring screen when suddenly an alarm sound can be heard.
+He checks the origin of the alarm and tells Gert to head to the direction.
+A couple of minutes later Gert arrives at Jan’s location and he starts calming Jan down.
+Gert then brings Jan home and together they explain what happened to Jan’s parents.
+Jan’s parents then call the police and file an insurance report.

+### Feedback
+The functionalities are listed are cool, It was a different angle from what the others have done.
+After having seen the one Johanna had made, I got recommended to add timestamps as that really fits a security scenario.

 ## Reflection